Dangerous Exile: Reception

 The New York Times called it "a beautifully mounted tale" which "rarely comes to life, except in the superb, effectively colored period settings...
 Under Brian Desmond Hurst's rather unimaginative direction, the action simply lacks sustained suspense, instead of crawling with it...
 The lavish, meticulous castle interiors, the sweeping, azure-tinted coastal landscapes, and the murkiness of the Paris dungeons — all these have been woven into a striking background tapestry by Jack Maxsted, the art director."

+Filmink argued "Louis Jourdan’s hero is a bit of a fanatic, and it probably doesn’t have enough action but there’s lots to admire.
+The movie does not seem to have been a commercial success."